Las Vegas Downtown Driving Times to and From the Suburbs

 Las Vegas Strip from Winchester

-The approximately six miles between the Las Vegas Strip and Winchester takes drivers between 10 and 20 minutes, on average.
+On average, the approximately six miles between the Las Vegas Strip and Winchester takes drivers between 10 and 20 minutes.
 Desert Inn Rd or NV-589/Sahara Ave feature prominently in most routes.
 During rush hour, this trip can take drivers 30 minutes in either direction.
-There are more options for side streets that drivers can use to get around in the event of a major slowdown on one route, which may help consistently keep this trip duration down.
+There are, however, many options for side streets that drivers can use to get around in the event of a major slowdown on one route, which may help consistently keep this trip duration down.

 Las Vegas Strip from Whitney